ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 - ``skipped``
 - ``undefined``

-In order to evaluate a step use the evaluation functions, like in other test frameworks:
+To evaluate a step, use the evaluation functions as in other test frameworks:

 - ``cuke::equal(lhs, rhs)``
 - ``cuke::not_equal(lhs, rhs)``